tm1981/store_angular/README.md

 ## Getting Started

--clone this repo
+- clone this repo
--run "npm install" to install all dependencies
+- run "npm install" to install all dependencies
--run "ng serve" to start the server with the application
+- run "ng serve" to start the server with the application